 For this section, the rocks were manageable and we did not encounter too many issues as we slowly worked our way up.
 We kept a steady but measured pace.
 As Greg put it, these two peaks are the 3rd and 4th hardest on the list.
 Soon we reached the first saddle and took a short break.
 From here we would work our way along the northern slope for a bit before picking our way through a more boulder-filled gully.
 Our effort was not so much measured in miles but in time.

 Soon, we were ready to make the ascent up toward Palms Benchmark.
-Thankfully, we had encountered very little cacti along the way.
+Thankfully, we had encountered very few cacti along the way.
 One less hazard to worry about!
 The rocky slope soon started to become more sandy, letting us know that we had almost reached the summit.
-Once on the summit, the three of us set out to find the register and the benchmark.
+Once at the summit, the three of us set out to find the register and the benchmark.
 We did locate the register, and happily signed our names into it.
 But other than the remains of the survey post, we did not locate an actual mark.
 No matter, the views were sweeping.
 Off to the southwest, Squaretop.
 Directly to the west, Collins rose impressively.
 I am glad we did that peak from the other side, as coming up from the desert floor would have been a tough climb.
 Off to our north was our next peak, Elder Benchmark.
-After a bit of a rest, and a peanut butter and jelly sandwich, we set off back down toward a small plateau that sits between Palms and Elder.
+After a bit of a rest, and peanut butter and jelly sandwich, we set off back down toward a small plateau that sits between Palms and Elder.

 Once at the base of Elder, we again scouted our route.
 Elder’s slope is strewn with large boulders, making the ascent a tougher challenge.
 Add to that it is also higher than Palms Benchmark.
 We checked our elapsed time and felt that we should be ok.
 Our main goal was to be on the desert floor before we lost the light, so up we climbed.
 There were some tougher sections along this ascent, as the terrain was certainly tougher.
 Greg would have to scout ahead a few times to make sure we were not going to encounter elements beyond our comfort levels.
 We did have one section that took some care to cross.
 I took a narrow ledge for my route, while Ted opted to push up a steep sandy portion.
 Finally, we crested the ridge and climbed over a small false summit before reaching the actual summit.